Chapter Two: Taken By Surprise

 "They can be deactivated," she said.
 "I could claim technical difficulties."

-He stood there a moment, just looking down at her.
+He stood there a moment, thinking over her proposition.
 Finally, he answered, "I suppose I don't have anything going on tomorrow night.
-As you yourself said earlier, I never have company over.
-What time do you think is appropriate?"
+As you said earlier, I never have company over."

-She was surprised that he'd actually agreed to this.
-She thought on that a moment, before she said, "How about eight?
-That's the time I can get away with shutting down all my recording equipment.
-We can talk, then."
+"I'll probably show up later in the evening," she said, a bit surprised that he agreed to this.
+That's generally the time I can get away with shutting down my recording equipment.

 "That will work," he agreed, nodding.
 "So, I'll see you then, I suppose?"